Filipino Fiesta Menu: Popular Filipino Dishes Served in Every Filipino Occasion

-Barbecue is also on the list since kids and adults alike love the good ‘ol barbecued meat of chicken, pork, and hotdogs.
+Barbecue is also on the list since kids and adults love the good ‘ol barbecued meat of chicken, pork, and hotdogs.
 Because when there is a Pinoy party, you’ll be sure to find smoke billowing out of the backyard and the aroma of meat being grilled to perfection.

 Morcon is the Filipino version of a meat roll with hotdogs, pickles, carrots, cheese, liver, and egg as stuffings.
-Morcon is considered to be a local Christmas dish so expect this dish to turn up on your dining table this Christmas season and at New Year’s Eve.
+Morcon is considered a local Christmas dish so expect this dish to turn up on your dining table this Christmas season and on New Year’s Eve.

-Lumpia is one of the favorites as well and this dish is an influence of Chinese cuisine.
-Lumpia or spring rolls are very popular in the Philippines and almost always served in any occasion because it is very easy to make a large serving in less time.
+Lumpia is one of the favorites as well, and this dish is an influence of Chinese cuisine.
+Lumpia or spring rolls are very popular in the Philippines and almost always served on any occasion because it is very easy to make a large serving in less time.

-Once it’s done, it usually is finished with a bit of lime or calamansi juice to counteract with the soy sauce flavor.
-The end result of course is the Filipino version of a saucy beef steak.
+Once it’s done, it usually is finished with a bit of lime or calamansi juice to counteract the soy sauce flavor.
+The end result, of course, is the Filipino version of a saucy beef steak.

-Some have called it the peanut stew of the Philippines, mainly because kare-kare it is in fact a dish composed of oxtails and tripe with a peanut-based stew, along with a few set of vegetable that includes petsay, long beans, and eggplants.
+Some have called it the peanut stew of the Philippines, mainly because kare-kare is, in fact, a dish composed of oxtails and tripe with a peanut-based stew, along with a few sets of vegetables that includes petsay, long beans, and eggplants.
 This dish is usually paired with shrimp paste or alamang.

-The deep-fried pork leg is best served with some tasty dipping sauce or it’s partner called the atsara which is a pickled papaya relish.
+The deep-fried pork leg is best served with some tasty dipping sauce, or its partner called the atsara, a pickled papaya relish.
 Every Filipino Occasion is not complete without Crispy Pata.